TheJupiterDev/mDirt/README.md

 Note that this will not work properly if you do not have a resource pack properly set up for it.

 ### Known Issues
-Removing blocks is not yet supported (though the UI is in place.)

 The `texture path` and `Model` fields do nothing.
 This is for a later version that will generate the resourcepack for you, but it is not yet implemented.

 The tool was made entirely by me, but the method for adding custom blocks was developed by https://youtube.com/@WASDBuildTeam!